Pedro Duhart

-Pedro Duhart, also known as Pierre (5 April 1909 – 30 November 1955) was a footballer who played international football for both Uruguay and France.
-He played as a striker for Nacional, Sochaux and Charleville.
+Pedro Duhart Etcheverry, also known as Pierre (5 April 1909 – 30 November 1955) was a footballer who played international football for both Uruguay and France.

+Playing career

+Duhart played as a forward for Nacional, Sochaux, Charleville, among others.

+Coaching career

+Duhart served as manager in Chile for Everton de Viña del Mar and Santiago Wanderers.

 Personal life

 Duhart was born in Uruguay and was of French descent.